 Do you want to preserve your family’s history and the genealogy research that you have already done?
 Making a family history book can be fun as write down all that you have discovered about your ancestors.

-When should you write your family history book?
+When should you write a family history book?

 There is no better time than now to write your very own family history book.
 It doesn’t matter if you have just begun to research your ancestry.